 You can set a fraud prevention security level on your SweepWidget contest.
 The different levels determine how strict the fraud scoring will be when users enter your contest.

-To set the security level, create or edit a giveaway, then under Basic Information, you will see the Security options.
-There are the 4 levels you can choose from:
+To set the security level, create or edit a giveaway, then under Basic Info, you will see the Security options.
+There are the 5 levels you can choose from:

-This option validates emails in real-time for deliverability.
+This option automatically checks users in real-time.
 We use a 3rd party tool to check for things like:

 - If the email address is able to receive mail.